PolymerLabs/start-polymer3/README.md

 ### Deploy with Firebase

-This sample site is deployed on Firebase at [start-polymer3.firebaseapp.com](https://start-polymer3.firebaseapp.com).

-Take a look at `firebase.json` for example deployment config, and also see [the Firebase docs](https://firebase.google.com/docs/hosting/deploying).

-To deploy your own app:
+To deploy the app to your own Firebase project:

 1. [Install the Firebase CLI tools](https://firebase.google.com/docs/cli/).